ashishbista/rack-mini-profiler/README.md

 # rack-mini-profiler

+This fork of Mini Profiler (https://github.com/SamSaffron/MiniProfiler) contains only Ruby code.
+It has an extended supprot for profiling HTTP calls.

+I'll keep updating with original version.

 Middleware that displays speed badge for every html page.
 Designed to work both in production and in development.

 ## Using rack-mini-profiler in your app